top of page

 Mixing

 Once you have your 808 sound, it’s time to process it for a professional sound.
 To ensure that your 808 is audible on all playback systems, consider adding a saturated or distorted layer on top.
-Tools such as Soundtoys Decapitator can help you achieve the desired saturation, and a simple EQ can hi-pass the lowest lows (100-300Hz) and filter out the highs (600-1000Hz) to prevent any harshness or muddiness.
+Tools such as Soundtoys Decapitator can help you achieve the desired saturation, and a simple EQ can hi-pass the lowest lows (100-300Hz) and filter out the high frequencies (600-1000Hz) to prevent any harshness or muddiness.

 When mixing 808s, it’s essential to find the right balance between the kick and the sub.
 To do this, you can try letting the percussion be a bit louder than the bass.
 As a rule of thumb, let the kick peak 3-6dBFS above the loudest peak of the 808.
 Using sidechain compression can also help blend the kick and the 808 together by decreasing the volume level of your 808 by the amount of the kick.
 Alternatively, you can try delaying the kick by a few milliseconds to make space for the 808.